Christmas in the Land of Castles - Royal City of LochesChristmas in the Land of Castles - Royal City of Loches

 Noël en Touraine, au pays des châteaux !

 Christmas in the Land of Castles is a great success during the school holidays.
-If possible, come and admire christmas decorations from the first two weeks of December!
+If you can, come and admire the tour routes from the first two weeks of December!

-Discover several monuments thanks to Christmas in the Land of Castles passes, sold online and in the local Tourist Offices.
+Discover several monuments thanks to Christmas in the Land of Castles passes, sold online and in Touraine’s Tourist Offices.

 – 2 days / 1 night, with a visit to 3 châteaux,

-In terms of transport, REMI (local transportation network) offers two passes for unlimited travel, with reduced fares at certain sites on presentation of your ticket, as well as a special offer for 15-25 year-olds:
+REMI (Réseau de Mobilité Interurbaine de la Région) offers 2 passes for unlimited travel, with reduced fares at certain sites on presentation of your ticket, as well as 1 offer for 15-25 year olds:

 Christmas celebrated in Tours city centre